-For each of the speakers you have trained, add additional audio samples for generating speaker thresholds.
+1. For each of the speakers you have trained, add additional audio samples for generating speaker thresholds.
 To add these audio samples, use the AddSpeakerAudio action but set the parameter training=false.
 For example:

-'''

 curl http://localhost:14000 -F action=AddSpeakerAudio

-'''

-- -F database=news

-- -F identifier=newsreader

-- -F audiodata=@sample3.wav,sample4.wav

-- -F audiolabels=sample3,sample4

-- -F training=FALSE

-- 2. Add audio samples that represent unknown speakers, using the action AddUnknownSpeakerAudio.
-Set the following parameters:

-audiodata (Set this or audiopath, but not both) The audio data to add.
+- -F database=news - -F identifier=newsreader - -F audiodata=@sample3.wav,sample4.wav - -F audiolabels=sample3,sample4 - -F training=FALSE - 2.
+Add audio samples that represent unknown speakers, using the action AddUnknownSpeakerAudio.
+Set the following parameters: - database The name of the database to add the audio samples to. - audiodata (Set this or audiopath, but not both) The audio data to add.
 Files must be uploaded as multipart/form-data.
-For more information about sending data to Media Server, see Send Data by Using a POST Method, on page 79.

-audiopath (Set this or audiodata, but not both) A comma-separated list of paths to the audio files to add.
-The paths must be absolute, or relative to the Media audiolabels (Optional) A comma-separated list of labels to identify the audio samples that you are adding (maximum 254 bytes for each label).
+For more information about sending data to Media Server, see Send Data by Using a POST Method, on page 80. - audiopath (Set this or audiodata, but not both) A comma-separated list of paths to the audio files to add.
+The paths must be absolute, or relative to the Media Server executable file. - audiolabels (Optional) A comma-separated list of labels to identify the audio samples that you are adding (maximum 254 bytes for each label).
 Every audio sample representing unknown speakers must have a unique label, so the number of labels must match the number of samples provided using either audiodata or audiopath.
-If you do not set this parameter, Media Server
+If you do not set this parameter, Media Server generates labels automatically.